Update on UEFA competition matches | Inside UEFA

 Article body

-In addition, the UEFA Youth League match FC Internazionale Milano vs Stade Rennais FC, scheduled to be played on 11 March 2020 at 15:00 CET at FIGC National Team Technical Center, will not take place following the refusal to play of FC Internazionale Milano.
-The UEFA Control, Ethics and Disciplinary Body will take a decision regarding this matter in due course.

-Any further update regarding other UEFA competition matches will be published on UEFA.com in due course.
+Further decisions on the two matches will be communicated in due course.